-School of Electrical and Electronic Engineering Engineering Campus, Universiti Sains Malaysia (USM), 14300 Nibong Tebal, Penang. rizal@eng.usm.my
+School of Electrical and Electronic Engineering Perak Branch Campus, 31750 Tronoh, Perak D.R University of Science Malaysia(USM) hokhoo@hotmail.com rizal@eng.usm.my

-Abstract: The system employs a solid-state laser with internal beam conditioning for range to a target by utilising the triangulation technique.
+Abstract: The system employs a solid-state laser with internal beam conditioning for range to a target by utilizing the triangulation technique.
 The grating line was made from a transparent material with a width of one pixel set using a computer programme.
-A fixed black and white (B/W) camera together with a frame grabber DT-3135 was used to acquire the 2D image of the object.
-The triangulation angle was extracted from the difference in distance between the laser grating causing the line produced on the object and the B/W camera.
+A fixed black and white (B/W) camera together with a frame grabber DT-3135 were used to acquire the 2D image of the object.
+The triangulation angle was extracted from the difference in distance between the laser grating causing the line on the object and the B/W camera.
 The position between the B/W camera and laser grating was fixed at an angle of 30 degrees.
-The application of this system is as the visual input of a robot, so the robot can recognise images in near real time.
-The speed of recognition of the object would depend on the speed of scanning of the object and reconstruction.
-An efficient approach is presented for modeling 3D surface map of an object employing an uncalibrated camera.
 For surface mapping, the resolution is a function of range, which includes base line length measurement and proper 3D-model reconstruction.
 A typical precision is 0.1% for a maximum range measurement of 30 cm.
 This vision system will be integrated with an automation system, which depends heavily on surface mapping information.